SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 Generics are one of the most powerful features of Swift, and much of the Swift standard library is built with generic code.
-In fact, you've been using generics throughout this Language Guide, even if you didn't realize it.
+In fact, you've been using generics throughout the *Language Guide*, even if you didn't realize it.
 For example, Swift's ``Array`` and ``Dictionary`` types are both generic collections.